Biology runs continuously.

 and run control into a single benchtop system.

-Cells stay in the same environment from seeding to final acquisition.
+Cells stay in one environment from seeding to

 Incubation